Japan7/yohane/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-The karaoke generation will take less than a minute in their environment.
+The full pipeline will be completed in less than a minute in their environment.

 ### Local environment